zac-k/specimen-generator/docs/index.md

 ### Example

 This example generates a micrograph of a magnetite particle on a carbon support film.
 Such an image can be simulated by generating a different specimen file for each of the particle and film.
-The specimen and film file used here are included in the [example](https://github.com/zac-k/specimen-generator/tree/master/example) folder.
+The carbon film object is included in `scalar.py`.
+For the particle, you can create any primitive (for example, in Blender hit the spacebar and type "add cube"), import models downloaded from a resource such as [cgtrader](https://www.cgtrader.com/), or create your own if you have the 3D modelling skills.
 You must install my [phaseimaging](https://github.com/zac-k/phaseimaging) repository to use this script.

 #### Script